gardenlinux/gardenlinux/docs/01_developers/bare_container.md

 - **Impact**: This tool is pivotal in creating streamlined, "distroless-like" images, ensuring that the resulting containers are lean and secure.

 ### Bare-libc
-- **Description**: A streamlined container image for applications that need only the basic C library.
+A streamlined container image for applications that need only the basic C library.
 - **Features**:
   - Includes essential C runtime libraries.
   - Suited for C/C++ applications with minimal dependencies.